spyros0202/TechFlow-Solutions/README.md

 # **4. Docker Deployment**

-Your .env file with GOOGLE_API_KEY (optional, but you have to put the .env file even if it's empty)
+Mandatory to have a .env file even if it's empty( with GOOGLE_API_KEY, optional)

 ```
 docker compose up --build